Smart Export Guarantee (SEG).

 How do I apply for SEG?

-Once you've completed our application form online and sent it to us with the required documentation it'll take us 3-4 weeks to process your application.
+Once you've completed our application form online and sent it to us with the required documentation, it can take up to 8 - 10 weeks to process your application.

 What to include with your application: